 Haley: Getting to play the lead in this movie was surreal for me.
 This story touches on subjects that I’m really passionate about like feminism and being able to maintain authority over one’s own body.
 I was absolutely disgusted by the horror that Miriam went through from her peers just for making a legal decision about how to pay for her education.
+So many people choose to do similar work.
+Look at ladies like those on Babestation (referring to https://babestationcams.com/performer/HannahClaydon and others) for instance.
 And as an actress portraying a real person that I really respect, it was extremely important to me that I showed the humanity of Miriam.

 Taylor Magazine: What advice would you give to someone who is suffering from cyber-bullying at the moment?

 Haley: Cyber-bullies are cowards.
 They tear people down behind the safety of their anonymity because they’re insecure. cyber-bullying hurts, it’s nasty, it can destroy lives, but it’s important for victims of cyber-bullying to remember that they are better than their tormentors.

 Taylor Magazine: What is your main purpose behind using social media?